| SIMON BRETT - THE CHARLES PARIS THEATRICAL MYSTERIES | ||

 ![]() |

-WHAT BLOODY MAN IS
+BLOODY MAN IS THAT: Charles Paris is

-again, career-wise.
-No longer "resting" and no
+on his way up again, career-wise.
+No longer

-blossoms in the play dreaded by superstitious
+cupboard, he blossoms in the play dreaded by

-theatre folk, who will not even speak its
+superstitious theatre folk, who will not even

-name: "the Scottish play"-Macbeth.
-It's only
+speak its name: "the Scottish play"-Macbeth.

-(or re-start) somewhere.
-And his agent has
+to start (or re-start) somewhere.
+And his

-promised that though what's offered is not
+agent has promised that though what's offered

-offing".
+in the offing".
 By which perhaps is not meant

 precisely what happens: that Charles finds